pokt-network/docs/paths/node-runner/zero-to-node/4-5-ufw-settings.md

 # 4-5: Enable UFW

 We're almost done.
 But before we finish we'll make our server more secure by setting firewall rules to limit network exposure.
-The [Uncomplicated Firewall](https://wiki.ubuntu.com/UncomplicatedFirewall) (UFW) is a security tool that make configuring the firewall pretty simple.
+The [Uncomplicated Firewall](https://wiki.ubuntu.com/UncomplicatedFirewall) (UFW) is a security tool that makes configuring the firewall pretty simple.
 We'll use it to disable unnecessary ports.

 ## Ports you need to open